riteshsingh1/DevSetup/readme.md

 ```

 this will download and install all, JAVA and set home variable and required component like latest android SDK, Android platform tools, etc. It will also create a desktop icon.

+## TODO
+ - Add Support for windows
+ - Add Support for Fedora and RHEL

+## Contributing
+Pull Requests are welcome.